 - Because your hands press into your back in this pose it encourages proper alignment of your spine and helps strengthen your back.

-- Stretches the lattisimus dorsi (“lats”) on the side with the raised elbow.
+- Stretches the latissimus dorsi (“lats”) on the side with the raised elbow, strengthens them on opposite side.

 If you want more on the benefits of yoga, see our complete guide to the benefits of yoga, which includes a history of yoga plus the origins of our modern yoga practice and much more.